Solar Heating System - Version 4

 Then, obtain used motor oil.
 There are companies that recycle it, but there are also many companies that will give it away to you.
 You do NOT need to, or even WANT to, clean or re-process it.
 From our point-of-view, the dirtier the oil, the blacker, and the better!
 If you use the twin large septic tank reservoir set up like we did, you will be able to put thousands of gallons of used motor oil in the reservoirs.

 Next, we got a really heavy-duty (industrial) pump, which was specifically designed to be able to pump viscous liquids.
 (A 'normal' water pump could move the oil acceptably when the oil was hot, but really strains when it was cold and thick.)
-That pump was connected so that it could draw liquid from either or both septic tank reservoirs, and it would pump the (black) used motor oil through a large 2" pipe up to an even larger diameter pipe that extended along the entire ridgeline of the house.
-Many appropriately located, varying diameter holes were drilled in the bottom of that pipe, so that the black motor oil could come out and onto the corrugated metal.
-At the eave edge, a similar large diameter pipe collected the oil after it passed down along the surface of the roof, and then that drained (by gravity) back into the septic tank reservoirs.
-We put a 'connector pipe' between the two septic tanks so neither could overfill or overflow.
+That pump was connected so that it could draw liquid from near the bottom of either or both septic tank reservoirs, and it would pump the (black) used motor oil through a large 2" pipe up to an even larger diameter pipe that extended along the entire ridgeline of the house.
+Many appropriately located, varying diameter holes were drilled in the bottom of that pipe, so that the black motor oil could come out of the ridgeline pipe and down onto the corrugated metal.

 The above generally describes the whole concept and the whole system.
 You probably see some of the way it works.
 This method has several aspects of real elegance that you might not realize!